 I breathed in deeply, and responded, “I don’t know…” in utter defeat and as tears welled up in my eyes.
 I had no idea how to honestly answer the question without reverting to all the usual socially accepted answers for any young person in their twenties.
 Examples being, “I’m thinking about going back to school next fall,” or “I’m trying to figure it out right now.”

 I didn’t have a clue, not because I hadn’t thought about it before, but perhaps because I had thought about it one too many times.
-Well, there we were as tears welled up in my eyes as I immediately began imagining the worst-case scenario thinking this was where he breaks up with me and our love story ends.
+Well, there we were and I immediately began imagining the worst-case scenario thinking this was where he breaks up with me and our love story ends.
 To my dismay, this was the beginning of a long and much-needed conversation about our future together and the happiness we both deserved while doing something that truly fulfilled our purpose in life.

-We concluded that if there was any point in our lives that we refocus our attention on what brings us happiness in the unhappiest times it was now.
-When it feels as if the world is burning one begins to think about what is truly important to them.
+We concluded that if there was any point in our lives that we could refocus our attention on what brings us happiness in the unhappiest times it was now.
+When it feels as if the world is falling apart, you begin to think about what is truly important to you.
 In our case it was family, friends, realizing dreams, and making them a reality.
 Most importantly in this case it was knowing when to walk away from jobs that weren’t serving us.
 I knew I would rather die knowing I spent every waking moment with the people I love the dearest and dedicating my time to figuring out what truly makes me happy rather than die working for a corporation miles away from my loved ones, straying further from my true purpose.

 While some people in our life of course had their opinions about our decision, we didn’t take too many of their opinions to heart.
 They either simply don’t have the families we have, the love we have, or the guts to do what we did.
-One day they will look at us and wish they had done the same thing because it’s a risk worth taking if one has the option to.
 It’s a risk that we didn’t see making us any unhappier than we were at the time.

-I could imagine this was a decision that most people lost in their twenties could relate to.
-Especially at this day in age, there is so much uncertainty and at an age where all you want to do is leave some kind of everlasting impact on the world, the hurdle grows taller and our fear and anxieties increase exponentially.
+I can imagine this is a decision that most people feeling lost in their twenties can relate to.
+Especially at this day in age there is so much uncertainty, and as you get older all you want to do is leave some kind of everlasting impact on the world, the hurdle grows taller and our fear and anxieties increase exponentially.

 We start to continually ask ourselves, “What do I want to share with the world?”
 “What will be my special mark on the world?”
 Thinking long and hard about this until inevitably we overthink too much for our own good, which is the one thing this current generation can certainly admit to doing too much of.
-When one is constantly thinking about the state of the world it is drastically affecting one’s state of wellbeing and mental health for that matter.
+When you are constantly thinking about the state of the world, it is drastically affecting your state of mind and overall well being.
 Amid a global pandemic, civil unrest, and unprecedented political strife, a generation is trying to simply grow up and the weight of adolescence becomes heavier than it has ever felt before.

 We are stuck in between two states of being, we are all simultaneously being overstimulated by the media and just numb to what we are taking in.
-It’s certainly not a healthy state of being.
 So, where does this leave us?
 Well, despite it all, I find myself more appreciative than ever.
-Appreciative of the human kindness of people who have every reason to be cold and distant in turn expressing their love and admiration for those that helped us get through it all.
-We find ourselves distant in proximities, but closer than ever because we can all come together on the one realization that we are all struggling.
-We are all dealing with something that we have never dealt with in our lifetimes and that we could have hope that one day it will be over.
+Appreciative of the human kindness of people who have every reason to be cold and distant, and in turn expressing their love and admiration for those that helped us get through it all.
+We find ourselves distant in proximity, but closer than ever because we can all come together on the one realization that we are all struggling.
+We are all dealing with something that we have never dealt with in our lifetimes and that we can hope never happens again.